• Skip to primary navigation

 Virgil’s BBQ

 Midtown Manhattan may not seem like a great spot for ribs, but Virgil’s offers huge portions of messy, excellent barbeque — Memphis pork ribs, Georgia chicken fried steak, Kansas City fried chicken and Texas beef brisket, each around $22.
-Go early as the place fills up.

 • Virgil’s BBQ, 152 W. 44th St., (212) 921-949